Profzzor/PySecPolicy/README.md

 Each SID key under Policy\Accounts represents a single security principal (a user or a group).
 To find out the friendly name (e.g., "Administrators" or "Profzzor"), this SID must be cross-referenced with the **SAM hive**.

-Inside each SID key, you can find up to four important subkeys that store different aspects of the account's policy:
+Inside each SID key, we can see up to four important subkeys that store different aspects of the account's policy:

 ## **1. Privilgs (Privileges)**